MarshMeadow/syncler-guide/README.md

 Enjoy!

 **NOTE THAT: "Syncler is a client side app to help users track their watched content on different services."** [More Here](https://syncler.net/disclaimer)

+#Revies (r/providers4syncler):

+Before I start this is the best guide that i could find to set up this app.

+Q/A 1: "do i need premium?"

+A: "installed all the packages but keeps saying 0 sources found.
+Is this cus i need premium?"

+Q/A 2: "Syncler+ Help":

+Q/A: Sorry Nubi !
+Anybody have any help for a nubi, every provider package that I enter into Syncler+ says installed failed?
+I can't get any packages to install.
+Any and all advice would be great.